21 Best Things To Do In Hell's Kitchen Neighborhood, NYC - Karta.com

 • Insider tip: Sunset paddles offer the most Instagram-worthy skyline views.

-3. Explore Cultural Richness at the Irish Arts Center
+3. Irish Arts Center

 Location: 726 11th Ave, New York, NY 10019